-Mentors are coaches who help individuals strengthen their skills to become more competitive, but sponsors are the people who make things happen: They expend their personal capital on your behalf behind closed doors.
-A strong sponsor whose opinions are taken seriously is a valuable asset — while many people believe promotions are based on merit, they’re often not.
+Mentors are coaches who help individuals strengthen their skills to become more competitive, but sponsors are the people who make things happen.
+First they expend their personal capital on your behalf behind closed doors.
+A strong sponsor whose opinions are taken seriously is a valuable asset.
+While many people believe promotions are based on merit, they’re often not.

 To curate a sponsor, look at the company from a leadership perspective: Who makes key decisions?
 Make a habit of interacting with those who resonate with your work so they can represent it for you.

 The more authentic you are, the more you’ll endear yourself to those around you.
 Trying to appear flawless does little to help others see you as a genuine human being with feelings and thoughts.
 Anjali Sud, the CEO of Vimeo, said, “As a woman in investment banking, I’d come from a culture where acknowledging mistakes or uncertainty was typically perceived as a sign of weakness.
 But I’ve since learned that practicing vulnerability is a sign of strength.”

 Speak the way you normally would, and bring up your ideas.
 These are the elements that draw people in.
 Trying to present yourself the way you think others expect will make you feel robotic (and look that way, too).

 A lot of people double down on the work they do in their current role to get ahead.
 But being a superstar in your current role doesn’t always showcase your ability to take on a different one.
 This is especially true when most leadership positions require a familiarity with multiple functions and skill sets.
 Instead, focus on developing horizontal skills and gaining exposure to new frames of thought.
 That way, when you see the role you want, you’ll be equipped for it.
 And having a breadth of perspectives makes you more valuable to the team.